Rays snap 3-game skid, hold off Angels 4-2 in 10 innings - KESQ

 AP Sports Writer

-Although he gave up Kiermaier’s homer in the second, Ohtani struck out five on 92 pitches in a strong follow-up at home to his seven dominant innings at Fenway Park last week.
-Ohtani also got an infield hit and stole second in the fourth inning.
+Ohtani yielded two hits and two walks over six sharp innings for the Angels, striking out five on 92 pitches in a strong follow-up at home to his seven dominant innings at Fenway Park last week.

-“After you get no-hit, shut out, all of the above, and then you’re facing Ohtani the next day is not the easiest thing to do,” manager Kevin Cash said.
-“We knew we had to buy the offense a little bit of time.
-(McClanahan) did that and then some.”

 Pinch-hitter Taylor Ward hit a tying two-run homer in the eighth for the Angels, whose three-game winning streak ended with just their fifth loss in 18 games.
 Los Angeles dropped to 21-12, failing to match the best 33-game start in franchise history.

-“We absolutely pitched well enough to win that game, but so did they,” Angels manager Joe Maddon said.
-“The extra-inning rule got us, and that’s just the way it’s rolling right now, but I have no issues with a 4-2 homestand coming off a really good road trip.”

-Kiermaier scored from second base in the 10th when Bruján popped a double to left off Aaron Loup (0-2).
-Bruján, who came up from the minors Tuesday, then stole third and scored on pinch-hitter Harold Ramirez’s single.
+Kevin Kiermaier hit a solo homer in the second for Tampa Bay.
+He scored from second base in the 10th when Bruján popped a double to left off Aaron Loup (0-2).
+Bruján then stole third and scored on pinch-hitter Harold Ramirez’s single.

 Brooks Raley walked pinch-hitter Mike Trout with one out in the 10th, but Ward grounded into a fielder’s choice before Raley struck out Brandon Marsh with two runners on to wrap up his third save.